Shuzzzzzzz/LanguageLearningApp/README.md

 •	Explore the vocabulary management features and add new words.
 •	Enjoy a break with the integrated Snake game in your Web browser

+or you can follow the video step by step https://youtu.be/5biRvc_nwAk

+If you are not interested in running this application on your machine, you can watch a screen demo video by click link: https://youtu.be/lRystaNdrYw